 Next, make disciplined saving a habit.
 Setting up automatic investments makes it easier to save and helps keep you on track.
 Schedule regular, automatic transfers from your bank account to your Fidelity accounts.

 Finally, match your investments to your goals.
 For short-term goals, like a down payment on a house, you may want relatively stable investments, such as a money market fund, bond fund, or even CDs, as opposed to stock funds.
 For longer-term goals, like saving for retirement or college, you and your spouse should choose a proper mix (asset allocation) of stocks, bonds, and short-term investments based on your risk tolerance and time frame for investing.
 Though you both might come into the marriage with your own investments, be sure to review your overall portfolio together, to avoid overlap in your investing strategy.
-To check or set up a proper mix, try Portfolio Review.
+To check or set up a proper mix, try Planning & Guidance Center

 3. Minimize taxes.